Nattokinase and Stroke Research: Understanding the Evidence

 Anticoagulant

 Nattokinase is an effective anticoagulant as it prevents blood clots from forming.
-One way is by blocking platelet clumping that starts a clot.
-Typically aspirin is initiated in some patients to avoid clots.
-However, between 8 % and 45% of patients are aspirin resistant.[2]
+One way is by blocking platelet clumping, which starts a clot.

 Moreover, some patients cannot take aspirin for one reason or another.
 One study from Bulgaria shows how NK may be of help.